 Gratitude seems to be in short supply in American life, and even more so when we think about our work.
 We are just coming off of Thanksgiving weekend, where we gathered with friends and family to express our gratitude for the abundance we have in our lives.
-I wonder how many of us thought anything about having gratitude for the work we engage in, or the endless opportunities technology offers us?
-When it comes to our work lives, we all sometimes go on autopilot and don’t truly realize how much work impacts or benefits our existence.
+I wondered how many of us expressed gratitude for the work we engage in?
+Did anyone notice the endless opportunities technology offers us?
+Sometimes, we go on autopilot and don’t truly realize how much work impacts or benefits our existence.

 These are a few elements of work-life that I am thankful for:

-I am thankful for the invention of the computer, the world wide web, fiber optic cables, software systems, high performing batteries, the mobile phone.
+- The invention of the computer, the world wide web, fiber optic cables, software systems, high performing batteries, the mobile phone.
 Not to mention every other gadget and tool that gives me the freedom to do work anywhere there is internet and an electrical socket.

-I am thankful for employers who want to move our working world into the digital era.
+- Employers who want to move our working world into the digital era.
 Employers that want to bring more balance to the employer-employee relationship make it possible for their companies to grow and their people to be empowered to make choices right for their work lives.

-I am thankful for the era of sanity, disclosure, and access to information that makes doing shady business practices challenging, forcing us to improve the quality of what we bring to the market.
+- An era of sanity, disclosure, and access to information that makes doing shady business practices challenging, forcing us to improve the quality of what we bring to the market.

-I am thankful for the experiences in life that give me a good reason to spend my hard earned money from working.
+- Amazing experiences in life that give me a good reason to spend my hard earned money from working.

-I am thankful for the gifts that have been given to me that are completely out of my control to be able to do work that means something beyond profit and give others the opportunity to do the same.
+- The gifts that have been given to me that are completely out of my control to be able to do work that means something beyond profit and give others the opportunity to do the same.